Financial-Times/concordances-rw-dynamodb/README.md

 There are several checks performed:

 * Checks that DynamoDB table is accessible, using parameters supplied on service startup.
+ * Checks that SNS topic is accessible, using parameters supplied on service startup.

 See the api/api.yml for the swagger definitions of these endpoints